 Note: Based on data from Lee Epstein, William M. Landes, and Richard A. Posner, “How Business Fares in the Supreme Court,” Minn.
 L. Rev. 97 (2012): 1431., as updated by Lee Epstein until 2020

-If we take the year 1975 as the approximate dividing point of antitrust enforcement, one can notice how the overall average of pro-business votes in the pre-1975 high antitrust enforcement era was around 39%, rising to 48% in the post-1975, low enforcement era.
+If we take the year 1975 as the approximate dividing point of antitrust enforcement, one can notice how the average of pro-business votes in the pre-1975 high antitrust enforcement era was around 39%, rising to 48% in the post-1975, low enforcement era.
 While the profile of the Court certainly shifted given the higher number of Republican appointees, it is noteworthy that this pattern holds for both Democratic and Republican nominees, albeit in different magnitudes: Democratic nominees’ mean votes in favor of business grow from 35% to 38% before and after 1975, while Republican nominees’ pro-business votes increase from 43% to 52% between both periods.
 The figures are even more stark for the subset of cases coded as important based on their appearance in a New York Times article.
-The mean numbers rise from 38% to 53% between high and low-enforcement periods; with the difference between Democratic nominees growing from 33% to 43%, and Republican nominees from 42% to 57% before and after 1975.
+The mean scores rise from 38% to 53% between high and low-enforcement periods; with the difference between Democratic nominees growing from 33% to 43%, and Republican nominees from 42% to 57% before and after 1975.

 Table I: Supreme Court Business-Friendly Profile (1946-2011)